monniert/unicorn/README.md

 - `moto.yml`, `horse_big.yml` for LSUN Motorbike dataset
 - `p3d_car.yml`, `p3d_car_big.yml` for Pascal3D+ Car dataset

-**:exclamation:NB: we advocate to always check the results after the first stage.** In particular for real complex cases like birds/horses, learning can fall into bad minima with bad prototypical shapes.
-If so, relaunch the training using a different seed.
+**:exclamation:NB: we advocate to always check the results after the first stage.** In particular for cases like birds or horses, learning can fall into bad minima with bad prototypical shapes.
+If so, relaunch with a different seed.
 </details>

 <details>